mlp6/Medical-Software-Design/Assignments/01_tool_setup_git_fundamentals.md

   + Edit your local file, adding and committing those edits.
   + Create a remote repository on GitHub that has the same name as your local repository.
   + Add the remote repository (origin) URL to your local repository.
-  + Push your local repostiory to GitHub.
+  + Push your local repository to GitHub.
   + Create a local branch, create/add/commit a new file.
   + Merge new local branch commit(s) into local master.
   + Push updated master branch to GitHub.